Go directly to the content

 • Less inflammation: red light inhibits inflammatory processes at the cellular level.

-• More relaxation: muscles feel looser and less tense.
+• More relaxation: muscles feel more flexible and less tense.

 The result?
 Your body recovers faster, feels less heavy or stiff, and gets a natural boost without you having to do anything except… sit under a lamp.

-Red light mainly works on cellular energy (ATP), while infrared lamps produce more heat and penetrate deeper into muscles and joints.
+Red light primarily works on cellular energy (ATP), while infrared lamps produce more heat and penetrate deeper into muscles and joints.
 Both support recovery, but in different ways.

 What applications is red light used for?